User Guide for ProjectSheet for Excel add-in

 The Gantt chart shows the entire schedule or a part of it, depending on the timescale set in the Settings tab in the task pane.
-You can set the Start date and the Time period of the timescale.
+You can set the Start date of the timescale to scroll through the Gantt chart.
 The Start date can be set with the date picker or to today or to the earliest start date if the selected tasks.
+You can set the Time period of the timescale to see the entire project in the Gantt chart (in Pro only).
 The Time period starts with 1 day per cell and ends with 3 years for the entire timescale (18 days per cell).
-Both Start date and Time period are set automatically with Autofit.
+Both Start date and Time period are set automatically with Autofit (in Pro only).

 You can set the start day of the week in the Gantt, default is Monday.

 WBS and Task description

 In the Task description column you start entering the schedule.
 The WBS column is calculated and shows a code indicating the Work Breakdown Structure of the tasks.
 When present, the Task description background color is shown as the color of the Gantt bar after clicking the Refresh Gantt button.
 Deleting the task description text will remove the entire task.